Lusztig Factorization Dynamics of the Full Kostant-Toda Lattices: Introduction

 \n Since the algorithm requires one to know which balls have been moved, we can, without technically changing the algorithm, introduce a colour-coding based on whether balls have moved or not.
 Balls will be blue until they have moved, after which they will become red.
 When all balls are red, the colours should be reset to blue, ready for the next time step.
 Or, equivalently, a $0$-th step of colouring all balls blue should be prescribed.
 We will use the latter for a minor benefit in brevity.
 Below is an example of the evolution with this colour-coding, with each ball movement separated into a sub-step:

 \n Each box-ball configuration is coordinatised by counting balls in blocks and spaces between blocks.
-Tokihiro \cite{bib:tokihiro} showed that dToda can be spatially discretised (ultradiscretisation, \ref{sec:ultradis}) in such a way that the spatial discretisation (udToda) describes the coordinate evolution of the box-ball system.\\ Although the coordinates were originally developed to count block lengths, coordinate evolution of udToda makes sense even when coordinates are taken to be zero.
+Tokihiro \cite{bib:tokihiro} showed that dToda can be spatially discretised (ultradiscretization, \ref{sec:ultradis}) in such a way that the spatial discretization (udToda) describes the coordinate evolution of the box-ball system.\\

+Although the coordinates were originally developed to count block lengths, coordinate evolution of udToda makes sense even when coordinates are taken to be zero.
 In fact, making geometric sense of the vanishing of coordinates leads to a remarkable new cellular automaton known as the ghost-box-ball system (GBBS), which the authors first introduced in \cite{bib:era}.